Meet Harpreet

 I am multi-racial, with an immigrant father from India and an Inuk-Polish mother from Labrador.
 Having spent my early years in Montreal studying in French, then my teenage years in downtown Toronto, my culturally diverse upbringing ignited a lifelong passion for social justice, cross-cultural awareness, and community engagement.

 I earned my Juris Doctor (J.D.) from the University of Ottawa Faculty of Law in 2017.
-After law school, I articled at Legal Aid Ontario, with rotations in refugee, Aboriginal, and criminal litigation.
+After law school, I articled at Legal Aid Ontario with rotations in refugee, Aboriginal, and criminal litigation.
 In 2019, I completed a Master of Laws (LL.M.) in International and Comparative Law at the University of California, Los Angeles School of Law, where I was the recipient of the Dean’s Tuition Fellowship Award, the Public Interest Award, and a post-graduate fellowship at Yale Law School.
-I was Called to the Bar in Ontario in 2020 and I am a member with the Law Society of British Columbia.
+I was Called to the Bar in Ontario (2020) and in British Columbia (2022).

 As an Investigator for an independent officer of the BC Legislature, I investigated the deaths and critical injuries of children and young people in government care.
-From 2021 - 2023, I was appointed as one of the first four Independent Chairpersons and presided over disciplinary hearings in the adult custody division within nine provincial correctional centres in BC.
+From 2021 - 2023, I served as one of the first four external independent decision-makers presiding over disciplinary hearings in the adult custody division within BC's provincial correctional centres.

 Currently, I am an Equity Advisor in the Faculty of Medicine at the University of British Columbia.
 In this role, I provide training, education, and consulting on equity, diversity, and inclusion (EDI) and support with institutional change through a human rights and anti-oppression lens.

-I contribute my spare time as an Electoral Observer for the Office for Democratic Institutions and Human Rights.
-Most recently, in May 2024, I participated in an election observation mission in North Macedonia.
+I contribute my spare time as an Electoral Observer for the Office for Democratic Institutions and Human Rights (most recently in North Macedonia in 2024) and am a member with the Canadian Prison Law Association.
 I also dedicate my spare time to learning the Spanish language.

 Before law school, I completed a Master of Arts (M.A.) in Sociology and a Bachelor of Arts (B.A.), majoring in History and Anthropology, at the University of Guelph.
 My M.A. area of research, over a two-year period, focused on the integration of educated racialized immigrant women in the Canadian labour market.
 During my undergraduate degree, I was actively involved in my local community as a Youth Support Worker in a youth emergency shelter and a women's group home.